slainless/audio-biometric-nodes/README.md

 that straightforward since the system is ran on top of bare ESP32 without PSRAM so it needs to write to flash first before sending the audio.

+The resulting audio is a Mono 16KHz sampled 24-bit WAV.

 ### Audio Transmission

 Since the audio is stored in flash, the upload process is also done in chunking fashion,